pivotal/skenario/docs/concepts.md

 ### Example: Autoscaler Ticktock

-In its natural environment, the Knative Pod Autoscaler (KPA) is triggered on a `TickInterval`, defaulting to 2 seconds.
+In its natural environment, the Horizontal Pod Autoscaler (HPA) is triggered on a `TickInterval`, defaulting to 15 seconds.
 Upon each `TickInterval` it updates its statistics and recalculates its desired number of replicas.

 The `AutoscalerTicktockStock` is used to manage this regular behaviour.
 At creation time, Movements from the `AutoscalerTicktockStock` back into itself are scheduled, so that `AutoscalerTicktockStock` is both of the `From()` and `To()` stocks in the Movements.
-On each `Add()` the stock will drive the actual KPA, prompting it to update its statistics and calculate a new desired value.
+On each `Add()` the stock will drive the actual HPA, prompting it to update its statistics and calculate a new desired value.

 ### Example: Replicas

-Replicas are the unit that the KPA is scaling up and down.
+Replicas are the unit that the HPA is scaling up and down.
 The responsiveness of the overall system depends in no small part on how quickly Replicas can become active and able to process incoming traffic.
 The Movements graph for Replicas is: